yucelzeynep/Task-estimation-from-activity-logs/README.md

 |  11   | 候補3   |  Task annotation (candidate-3)   |
 |  12   | 自動推定 | Automatic estimation by association rules   |

 In this respect, columns 2-7 contain the descriptors, whereas columns 9-11 contain the annotations.
-On the other hand, column 12 contains the outcomes of an implementation of the benchmark method (based on association rules) in Visual Basic.
-However, in this project, we prefer using a devoted routine for this, so as to be able to carry out a detailed analysis on a common platform and provide comparisons to the proposed method.
+On the other hand, column 12 contains the outcomes of an implementation of the benchmark method (based on association rules) in Visual Basic [1].
+However, in this project, we prefer using a devoted routine for this (see below for the explanation of main_benchmark.py), so as to be able to carry out a detailed analysis on a common platform and provide comparisons to the proposed method.